 Unfortunately, the hardest working health care professionals are the first ones to be accused and cast aside.
 However, not before statements are taken, admissions to certain activity drawn out, then termination is an inevitability.
 Now an investigator calls to accuse and scare.
 Call me before you talk to anyone.

 The economic downturn combined with contract employees with no health insurance has also created the perfect storm for diversion cases.
 Either self-medicating (drinking or using illegal drugs) or diverting readily accessible medical grade narcotics has become a huge problem as of late.
 These difficult cases begin when a health care provider does not care for them self, or do not go to doctors to update prescriptions, or simply ignore their own medical and mental health break downs.
 Caring for everyone but themself makes this worker susceptible to diverting prescription waste for their own usage.

-If this is taking place, a drunk driving offense, or on the job injuries requiring blood drawn for OSHA compliance, will result in a positive drug test.
-A positive blood or urine test when placed in context with the a heightened reporting burden and responsibility of the employer/health care provider, requires automatic termination and potential license and criminal ramifications become very real issues.
+If this taking place, a drunk driving offense, or on the job injuries requiring blood drawn for OSHA compliance, will result in a positive drug test.
+A positive blood or urine test when placed in context with the a heightened reporting burden and responsibility of the employer/health care provider, requires automatic termination and potential License and criminal ramifications become very real issues.

 However, both proof of a theft and the medical basis for the medication in one’s blood are two evidentiary hurdles investigators can't get over.
-Either practice or custom work place deviations from the PIXUS, or any other type of self counting drug dispenser, due to sharing of passwords complicate this issue.
+Either practice or custom work place deviations from the PIXUS, or any other type of self counting drug dispenser, due to sharing of passwords complicate thissue.
 Long term documentation of medical conditions and prescription usage will also discourage prosecution.
 Under either circumstance, statements should not be given, call backs to Board or Attorney General investigators should be delayed, and counsel secured.

 Read my other blogs on the significance of PNAP and how going into this program is not the best, first choice, for many health care providers.
 Please call me to discuss your case.